 What do you do to confirm with your vendors that the tradelines report properly to all 3 bureaus?
 If the two lines only hit one bureau in the first month, do we have a way to encourage them to report to the other bureaus?

 All tradelines have to go through an inspection prior to us using them.
-In addition, we take other steps to ensure that if they were tainted by a CPN or some other issue, that they cannot affect our customers.
-Any more thorough of an answer would not only be a release of company secrets, but we may be informing you to your own peril.
+In addition, we take other steps to ensure that the tradelines aren’t tainted in any way prior to being added to a consumer’s file.
+Any more thorough of an answer would be a release of company secrets and could be detrimental to you.
+We would be happy to address more specific questions if you have any.

-As far as a way to encourage the tradelines to report if they didn’t report the first time, yes, there are ways, but these are last resort type techniques that aren’t encouraged by us.
+Yes, there are ways to encourage the tradeline to report.
+However, these are last resort type techniques that we don’t encourage using unless necessary.
 The best way is to have a clean file from the get-go and move forward with a reliable company, like us.

 And probably most importantly, how often is this an issue?
 If it’s 30% or 50% or 1%, that will impact our best course of action.
 If it’s at all likely, I will want to do one account at a time until we see what’s hitting which bureaus.